|Status:||Closed||Start date:||Apr 18, 2016|

 I am not sure about which VRE should be used for Ichthyop simulations.
 We can use the stock assessment VRE first.

-#5 Updated by Gianpaolo Coro about 3 years ago
+#5 Updated by Gianpaolo Coro over 3 years ago

 let me explain the rationale of the proposed solution, so that we have a common ground for discussing.
 Having the content of the files published as maps would satisfy the KPI requirements of WP10 (#972).
 On the other hand, each file will also contain all the other layers inside.
 Files will be duplicated for performance reasons, in order to increase the visualisation and data extraction performance of other processes.
 Nevertheless, for your scopes they will contain all the information.